LinkedIn Logo

 Meaning and history

-LinkedIn is based on the well-known theory of six handshakes.
-It consists of the fact that each person in the world is separated from the other by only six people.
-Despite the fact that LinkedIn was based on this theory, the management decided to contrast the project with other social networks popular at the time.
-In this social network, unlike others, it is not possible to contact any user independently.
+As for the operational part of the platform, it’s quite simple.
+At its core, LinkedIn is based on the theory of six handshakes, which claims that each person in the world is separated from the other by only six people.
+From this theory another interesting feature of LinkedIn was borne In this social network, unlike others, it is not possible to contact any user independently.
 Instead, users are connected by what is known as “trust,” meaning that you can only contact someone you know personally or if you have been recommended to them.

 What is LinkedIn?